Have a safe trip: Oregon trains magic mushroom facilitators - Local News 8

 A shop in Portland called the Shroom House was also allegedly selling psilocybin openly until police busted the operation on Dec.
 8 and arrested the store owner and manager.

 In the last election, several rural counties in Oregon opted out of allowing psilocybin services in unincorporated areas within their borders, although several towns in those counties stayed in.
-Heavily populated counties with the state’s biggest cities — Portland, Eugene, Bend and Salem — also did not opt out.
+Heavily populated counties with the state’s biggest cities — Portland, Eugene and Bend — also did not opt out, although the county containing the capital Salem did.

 The Oregon Psychiatric Physicians Association and the American Psychiatric Association opposed Measure 109, saying it “is unsafe and makes misleading promises to those Oregonians who are struggling with mental illness.”
 You don’t need to be a medical professional to get a facilitator license, they pointed out.

-Note: This story has been updated to correct that the county containing Salem voted to ban psilocybin services.